 Las Vegas and The Grand Canyon

 Las Vegas in itself can feel a little like a theme park so you’ll feel perfectly at home there!
 The major attractions are of course the casinos, but it’s also a fantastic place to eat, drink and be merry with your friends or significant other.
-From as base in las Vegas, you could take a trip out to The Grand Canyon and enjoy a helicopter tour over one of the natural wonders of the world.
+From a base in Las Vegas, you could take a trip out to The Grand Canyon and enjoy a helicopter tour over one of the natural wonders of the world.

 For something a little different, take a trip to San Francisco and see one of the world’s most famous attractions, The Golden Gate Bridge.
 Whether you explore on foot or by bike, you’ll want to cross the bridge in order to really understand the scale of it!

 San Francisco is also a relaxing city to spend a few days in, enjoying the local food and even locally brewed craft beer after you explore world-famous attractions like Alcatraz.